N-falk/Bioinformatics_2026/Tutorial/README.md

-# Assignment 1: Merging, Quality Control, Filtering & Alignment
+# Tutorial: Merging, Quality Control, Filtering & Alignment

 In this tutorial, we will work through some of the basic steps involved in processing short-read sequencing data.